Timeline & Progress

 Gathering Input

-In December 2021, an AOCI-Student Collaborative was launched with 19 students recruited from across all current medical students.
-The members of the Student Collaborative provide feedback on both high-level strategy and detailed aspects of the workstreams.
-A representative from the Student Collaborative has joined the Student Supergroup as a standing member to share updates and gather feedback from leaders of medical student groups on campus.
-The Student Collaborative is facilitated by Alli Gomez, Class of ‘25 and Jessica Ma, Class of '25, in their roles as AOC Initiative’s interns during their Yearlong Inquiry Fellowship, with support from Denise Connor, MD.
+In December 2021, an AOCI-Student Collaborative was launched with 19 students.
+By 2024, the Collaborative had grown to include 35 students recruited from among all current medical students.
+The members of the Student Collaborative provide feedback on both high-level strategy and detailed aspects of the AOCI’s curricular efforts.
+A representative from the Student Collaborative also serves as a standing member of the Student Supergroup to share updates and gather feedback from leaders of medical student groups on campus.
+The Student Collaborative is facilitated by our AOCI Student Fellows, currently Jessa Culver, Class of 2026, with support from Denise Connor, MD.

 Reviewing and Adapting Curricular Content